Wildlife and Animals in Iceland: The Complete Guide

 Polar Bears from Greenland

-The polar bear is not one of the native Icelandic animals but an infrequent visitor from Greenland.
+The polar bear is not one of the native Icelandic animals but a rare visitor from Greenland.
 Contrary to what many think, polar bears do not have a permanent population in Iceland.
-As the polar bear population has been steadily growing for the last few decades, they occasionally come from Greenland on ice-floes and land in the Westfjords.

 Unfortunately, when they arrive, they’re likely to be starving and, therefore, pose a significant threat to those living in the region.
 Considering this and the cost of capturing, bringing to health, and returning the polar bear to its home (estimated at 85,000 USD), they’re killed upon arrival.

-Now, if you travel through any part of the country, you’ll at least see a vast wealth of domestic life thriving in the harsh climate.
-You are likely to find much more if you know where to look.
+Of course, you are more likely to find animals that live in Iceland if you know where to look.
 From the great whales to the runaway rodents, Iceland’s animals and wildlife are ever shaping this nation’s character.

-Whether you’re interested in learning about Iceland’s wide variety of wildlife or the best places to spot the charming puffin, we hope this guide has helped you.
+Whether you’re interested in learning about what animals live in Iceland or where to see them, we hope this guide has helped you.
 We’d love to hear and respond to any comments or questions you may have in the section below.

 Download Iceland’s biggest travel marketplace to your phone to manage your entire trip in one place